codex-blip/next-js/README.md

 3. Import your GitHub repository.
 4. Add your Firebase environment variables in the Vercel project settings.
 5. Deploy!
 Vercel will automatically build and deploy your Next.js application.

+## Acknowledgements

+This project was inspired by the work of [jamezmca](https://github.com/jamezmca).